ibm-cloud-architecture/icp-backup/docs/backup_restore_using_ark_and_restic.md

 # Backup and Restore of Applications running on ICP

-In this document, we will describe how to back up and restore your applications running on IBM Cloud Private (ICP) environment using Ark and Restic.
+In this document, we will describe how to back up and restore your containerized applications running on IBM Cloud Private (ICP) environment using Ark and Restic.

 ### Introduction to Veloro (previously known as Ark) and Restic